 Interlibrary Loans Provided To Other Libraries - Number of library materials lent by the reporting library to another library upon request.
 Materials loaned to a branch by another branch, bookmobile or central library of the same system are not counted.
-Evergreen transfers are not included
+Evergreen transits are counted separately.

-Interlibrary Loans Received From Other LibrariesNumber of library materials borrowed by the reporting library from another library.
+Interlibrary Loans Received From Other Libraries- Number of library materials borrowed by the reporting library from another library.
 Materials borrowed from a branch by another branch, bookmobile or central library of the same system are not counted.
-Evergreen transfers are not included
+Evergreen transits are counted separately.